Partho Sen-Gupta

-Biography
+Early life and education

+Partho Sen-Gupta was born in Mumbai.

+He has a postgraduate degree in filmmaking from La Femis in Paris, France.

+Career

-Sen-Gupta was born in Mumbai (Bombay), on 2 September 1965.
-He has been working in cinema since the age of seventeen, starting his career as an apprentice in the art department, in the studios of "Bollywood" in Mumbai.
+Sen-Gupta started working in cinema at 17, starting his career as an apprentice in the art department, in the studios of "Bollywood" in Mumbai.
 He worked with an Indian art director Bijon Dasgupta on the sets of big-budget commercial Hindi films like Saagar and Mr. India among others.